Vorxil/MarketStake/README.md

 _session\_id_ is the session ID.

-@Event _sessionCancelld_ is fired if successful, containing the session ID.
+@Event _sessionCancelled_ is fired if successful, containing the session ID.